csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 activity can completely tank otherwise healthy pages.

 TTI may have left the Lighthouse score, but it has not entirely left your metrics.
-If you monitor synthetic TBT, keep an eye on your TBT Window as well.
+If you monitor TBT, keep an eye on your TBT Window as well.
 Otherwise, sooner or later, you will find yourself trying to find JavaScript that didn’t even change.